Select a theme: Light Mode | Dark Mode

 Under what circumstances are classes delayed or canceled?
 Who makes that call?

-If the president decides to delay or cancel classes, the Office of Communications and Marketing gets the word out to the Binghamton community first through B-ALERT text and email messaging.
+If the group decides to delay or cancel classes, the Office of Communications and Marketing gets the word out to the Binghamton community first through B-ALERT text and email messaging.
 Should classes be canceled or delayed, a possible message would be: In-person classes are canceled for today (day/date).
 Faculty may choose to hold classes virtually.

 Driving and parking — on campus and off